TomMakkink/Neural-Networks/README.md

 The course consisted of 10 assignments, and 5 projects.

-The assignments explored regression, perceptrons, multi-layer feed-forward networks, radial basis functions, dynamic networks, and competitive learning.
+The assignments explored the following:
+- Regression
+- Perceptrons
+- Multi-layer feed-forward networks
+- Radial basis functions
+- Dynamic networks

 Each project involved applying neural networks to solving a specific classification/prediction problem, such as classifying breast cancer in mammograms, and is accompanied by a report giving further detail.